-Incidents outside class will be logged on schoolvue as 'Social Space'.
+Incidents outside class may be logged on SchoolVue as 'Social Space/Disruptive Corridor Behaviour' or 'truancy'.
 Sanctions will then be imposed (see section above concerning 'Poor Behaviour and 'unacceptable behaviour').
 All members of staff throughout the school will challenge instances of poor behaviour that they witness outside the classroom.

-18.2c Outside of School Sanctions
+18.2c Wider Community Sanctions

 Parents or members of the public sometimes call in to report incidents involving our pupils that have happened outside of school.
 Dependent upon the nature of the complaint, the school may be required to follow-up the incident and pursue a resolution.
 The severity of the sanctions imposed will reflect the seriousness of the incident.
 It is the decision of the Headteacher or Deputy Headteacher as to the sanction imposed.
-This can include but is not limited to detention, internal exclusion in the Trinity Centre or External Exclusion.
+This can include but is not limited to detention, internal exclusion in the Trinity Centre or suspension.